thunderrabbit/bootstrap-redmine-deploy/README.md

 Okay, *manually* ("for now") set up route53 with an A record pointing your domain to this IP address.
 In our case, `test.sbstrm.co.jp`

-Put this domain in the file `vars/vars_for_letsencrypt-ansible.yml`
+On the vagrant box, put this domain in the file `~/deploy-redmine-on-aws/vars/vars_for_default_site.yml`

     ansible_fqdn: "test.sbstrm.co.jp"